A few more colourful days in wonderful Wight.

 And then, after what had been an all too brief rendez-vous, the Lambs headed off to Cowes and I ‘home’, to Hermitage Court Farm.

 Today, 20 June, at Hermitage Court Farm is a special day.
 For today, here, we have not one but two birthdays!
 Papa Chris and son number two, Charlie.
-Charlie is seven, Chris is classified.
+Charlie is seven, Chris is age-classified.
 Charlie has just been unwrapping his birthday gifts over breakfast, so I grabbed a moment to snap him with his new scooter.
 And I promised him he’d be on the blog by the time he gets home from school.
 So here goes

 No comments: